bradcordeiro/libedl/Readme.md

 ### Timecode Class

 The Timecode class supports any framerate, including 29.97 and 59.94 in both dropframe and non-dropframe.

 #### Timecode Constructors

 Framerate and dropframe arguments in constructors are optional, and will default to *30* for framerate and *false* for dropframe-ness.

-Constructors will throw an *out_of_range* exception under the following conditions:
+Constructors will throw an *invalid_argument* exception under the following conditions:

 * hours exceed 24
-* minutes exceed 60
+* minutes exceed 59
-* seconds exceed 60
+* seconds exceed 59
 * frames exceed the framerate
 * Total frames exceed the number of frames in 24 hours